Technigo/project-react-native-app/README.md

 - Fetching from the API, tested with different APIs
 - Rendering the list of fetched characters as a FlatList
+- Scrolling to the end of the page.
+Solved by adding a ListFooterComponent.

 ## View it live